 Without further ado:

 I assume that you already have a pretty good idea which language you would like to learn.

-If you’re still on the fence – check this article. it should help you make a right decision.
+If you're still on the fence - check

 This is where it all starts.
 Sure, other things are important as well.
 But ask yourself this - why do I want to learn this language?